 where $\oplus$ denotes the concatenation operation applied across all feature levels.
-Subsequently, the vanilla Gaussian parameter maps ($\mathbf{R}$, $\mathbf{S}$, and $\mathbf{O}$) are predicted with a Gaussian head $h_g$:
+Subsequently, the vanilla Gaussian parameter maps (rotation map $\mathbf{R}$, scale map $\mathbf{S}$, and opacity map $\mathbf{O}$) are predicted with a Gaussian head $h_g$:

-To accelerate the convergence of albedo estimation under diverse lighting conditions, we introduce a residual component $\Delta\mathbf{A}$, which serves as a delighting term to better disentangle shadows and illumination effects from intrinsic surface properties.
+For material attributes, we introduce a residual component $\Delta\mathbf{A}$ to accelerate the convergence of albedo estimation under diverse lighting conditions.
+This component acts as a delighting term, helping disentangle shadows and illumination effects from the intrinsic surface properties.
 We achieve this by leveraging a material prediction head $h_m$ to jointly estimate the residual albedo $\Delta\mathbf{A}$ and the surface roughness map $\mathbf{\Gamma}$: